 Closter, Fort Lee

 AbaKidz’ multisensory approach melds visual input, auditory stimulation and the tactile manipulation of abacus beads to boost memory and enhance numerical fluency.
-Kids attend one to three times per week and get daily homework.
+Kids attend virtually one-on-one sessions to three times per week and get daily homework.

 Chatham Learning Center